Cisco Silicon One QoS White Paper

 If it is not a priority queue, what is the weight of the queue?

-At the ingress, we map the traffic to up to eight traffic classes, with TC7 being the highest priority and TC0 being the lowest.
+At the ingress, we mapped the traffic to up to eight traffic classes, with TC7 being the highest priority and TC0 being the lowest.
 In the egress policy, we match the traffic hitting these traffic classes and assign the queueing parameters to them.

 The Cisco Silicon One ASIC supports the following actions in egress queueing policy:

-Assign up to seven priority queues.
+Assign up to seven priority queues (one queue must be normal).

 Apply shaping to control the traffic rate.